 The Amiga CD32 was Commodore’s attempt at consolidating the Amiga into a dedicated CD-based gaming console.
 Released in 1993, the Amiga CD32 was to be Commodore’s final system.
 Here, we take a look at the system itself, the best Amiga CD32 games, CD32 emulators and where to find the Amiga CD32 for sale.

 Based on an Amiga 1200, the CD32 has some minor differences in its specification.
-Obviously having a CD-Rom based system as well as a console form factor with no integrated keyboard.
+Obviously having a CD-ROM based system as well as a console form factor with no integrated keyboard.
 The system itself utilised the Motorola 68020 CPU, 2mb of RAM and the AGA chipset, mirroring the Amiga 1200.

-As a concept, Commodore had more right with the CD32 than with the CDTV, but poor product and marketing decisions meant it got off to a slow start.
-In retrospect, the CD32 was destined to never succeed.
+As a concept, Commodore had more right with the Amiga CD32 than with the CDTV, but the poor product and marketing decisions meant it got off to a slow start.
+In retrospect, the Amiga CD32 was destined to never succeed.
 The following couple of years saw the likes of the Sony PlayStation released which changed the gaming landscape forever.
 It seems unlikely now that the system would have been able to compete.

 Amiga CD32 Peripherals & Accessories